Roger Chickering

 Roger Chickering is an American historian of the German Empire and World War I. He was a professor at Georgetown University, retiring in 2010.

 Education

-Chickering received his doctorate in 1968 at Stanford University, where he studied with Gordon A. Craig.
+After taking his undergraduate degree in history at Cornell University, Chickering received his doctorate in 1968 at Stanford University, where he studied with Gordon A. Craig.
 Imperial Germany and a World Without War: The Peace Movement and German Society, 1892-1914, published in 1975, was based on his dissertation.